Ask our team of design experts

 To stretch the time between cleanings, dust your chandelier lightly every two or three months with a feather duster or lambs wool duster.
 Follow these directions and your chandelier will have that special sparkle all year long!

-View our selection of chandeliers and crystal chandeliers.
+View our selection of chandeliers and crystal chandeliers for a look you'll love.

 Adam is a former copywriter for LampsPlus.com.
 After working in advertising and entertainment, Adam discovered an interest in lighting and design.
 He's drawn to outdoor and landscape lighting for creating charming and comfortable outdoor living spaces.
 He's also currently on a mission to install more dimmers and energy efficient bulbs at home.